• Skip to primary navigation

 Instructions

-• Place the chicken breasts in the bottom of a 4-quart slow cooker.
+• Place the chicken breasts and pineapple chunks in the bottom of a 4-quart slow cooker.

 • In a small bowl combine the soy sauce, sherry, rice vinegar, brown sugar, tomato paste, garlic, and ginger.
 Pour this mixture over the chicken.